sean337/Package_Delivery/README.md

 ### Stated Problem:

-The purpose of this program is to implement an algorithm for the Western Governors University Parcel Service that self adjusts itself to find the shortest path for delivering the packages on the truck.
+The purpose of this program is to implement an algorithm for a Parcel Service that self adjusts itself to find the shortest path for delivering the packages on the truck.
 There are a total of 40 packages that need to be loaded between 3 trucks and is limited to 2 drivers.